 If you are lucky the registration of the seller is “active” for a longer period of time.
 Don’t underestimate the savings that could bring.
 Our car was already registered for 6 months.
 That alone saved us at least $400.
 To find out more and to get an idea of how much you will need to pay click HERE.

 Again make sure to check for the state in which you plan to purchase and register a car.

 Yes, of course, you have to pay a fee/duty (at least in Queensland) if you buy an old, used chunk car.
 Use this calculator to find out how much you’ll “owe” once you transfer the car.
 It basically depends on your car’s motor size and on how much you paid.
 One of those factors you can and should “influence”.
 Just make sure all parties involved are aware of that.

 TRANSFER OF REGISTRATION FROM ANOTHER STATE

 As mentioned before it is a bit more work to buy a car that has license plates from a state other than the one you plan to buy the car in.

 - What it comes down to is that the license plates need to be exchanged.
 Accordingly, both the seller and you (the buyer) have to go to a transport office.
 The old plates are handed over by the seller and you get your new ones.
 This is the case for ALL Australian states.

 - Furthermore, in ALL states a safety certificate has to be provided.
 That means a technical inspection has to be performed to obtain a certificate that states that the car is roadworthy.
-Remember for the transfer of registration within the same state this was only necessary in QLD, VIC and ACT.
-Also remember that this was the sellers responsibility.
+Remember for the transfer of registration within the same state this was only necessary for QLD, VIC and ACT.
+Also, remember that this was the seller’s responsibility.

 One more thing: the seller can claim a refund for the remaining days of the registration s/he paid once the plates s/he hands over the license plates.